 We present a Dynamic Threat Ownership model to explain when threats motivate mass support (opposition) for politicians.
-Using the case of Latinxs and their relationship with immigration enforcement, our theory and evidence suggests threatened mass public segments will not be more inclined to support (oppose) a politician until said politician commits to mitigating (exacerbating) the relevant threat and differentiates themselves vis-a-vis political opponents.
+Using the case of Latinxs and immigration enforcement, our theory and evidence suggests that threatened mass public segments will not be more inclined to support (oppose) a politician until said politician commits to mitigating (exacerbating) the relevant threat and differentiates themselves vis-a-vis political opponents.
+In summary, our model explicates the political consequences of threats experienced by the mass public are temporally conditional on the shifting commitments of political elites.

-Although applicable to the general mass public, the DTO model is an especially useful framework for broadly understanding the connection between threats and politician support among marginalized groups.
-Most research on the behavioral consequences of threat focuses on dominant groups (i.e. Anglo whites) (Jost et al., 2017).
-Anglo whites are better represented, so their salient threats are more likely to inform their candidate or incumbent evaluations since candidates, incumbents, or parties prioritize the dominant group's political cleavages (Griffin, 2014).
-Anglo white representation is magnified by their outsized proportion of the electorate compared to the population (Figure E3).
-Moreover, given political representatives have historically privileged solutions to threats faced by Anglo whites, parties, candidates, and incumbents may end up exacerbating minority group-specific threats (e.g. policing, immigration enforcement) (Davis and Silver, 2004; Hainmueller and Hopkins, 2014).
-Indeed, the vast majority of Anglo whites, including white independents and occasionally white Democrats, are relatively restrictive on interior immigration enforcement relative to the average Latinx (Figure F4).
-Therefore, concerns over group-specific threats may not typically inform minority candidate or incumbent evaluations since politicians of both parties are often responsible for inaction on or exacerbation of threats to minorities.
+Although applicable to the general public, the DTO model is an especially useful framework for broadly understanding the connection between threats and politician support among marginalized groups.
+Most threat research focuses on dominant groups (i.e. Anglo whites) (Jost et al., 2017).
+Anglo whites are better represented, so their salient threats are more likely to inform their politician evaluations since candidates, incumbents, or parties prioritize the dominant group's political cleavages (Griffin, 2014).
+Anglo white representation is magnified by their outsized proportion of the electorate relative to non-whites.
+Moreover, given political representatives have historically privileged solutions to threats faced by Anglos, parties, candidates, and incumbents may end up exacerbating minority group-specific threats since Anglos may have a preference for exacerbating these threats (e.g. discriminatory policing, immigration enforcement) (Davis and Silver, 2004; Hainmueller and Hopkins, 2014).
+Indeed, the majority of Anglos, including white independents and occasionally white Democrats, are restrictive on interior immigration enforcement relative to the average Latinx (Roman, 2023).
+Therefore, concerns over group-specific threats do not typically inform candidate or incumbent evaluations since politicians of both parties are often responsible for inaction on or exacerbation of threats to minorities.